-As part of the overall risk management of the Group, derivatives and other instruments are used to manage exposures to interest rate and foreign currency risks, including exposures arising from forecast transactions.
-Where all relevant criteria are met, the Group can elect to apply hedge accounting to reduce the accounting mismatch between hedging instrument and the hedged item.
+As part of the overall risk management of the Group, derivatives and basis. other instruments are used to manage exposures to interest rate and foreign currency risks, including exposures arising from forecast The forward points and currency basis spreads which are excluded transactions.
+Where all relevant criteria are met, the Group can and recorded in other comprehensive income are: elect to apply hedge accounting to reduce the accounting mismatch between hedging instrument and the hedged item.

-To qualify for hedge accounting, at the inception of each hedging relationship, the Group designates and documents the relationship between the hedging instrument and the hedged item; the risk management objective for undertaking the hedge transaction; and the methods used to assess the effectiveness of the hedge.
-At inception and on an on-going basis, the Group also assesses and measures the effectiveness of the hedging relationship.
+To qualify for hedge accounting, at the inception of each hedging relationship, the Group designates and documents the relationship • amortised to the income statement over the hedging tenor for between the hedging instrument and the hedged item; the risk time-period hedges. management objective for undertaking the hedge transaction; and the The Group has elected to apply the SFRS(I) 9 hedge accounting rules methods used to assess the effectiveness of the hedge.
+At inception and on an on-going basis, the Group also assesses and measures the in full. effectiveness of the hedging relationship.